Access-Adaptive Priority Search Tree: Comparative Performance Results

 \section{Comparative Performance Results}

 In this section we examine the relative performance characteristics of a conventional balanced binary search tree (BST), a splay tree, and the AAPST.
 In the case of uniformly sampled query keys, the splay tree and AAPST incur extra overhead compared to the BST.
 In the case of the splay tree, this overhead takes the form of extra comparisons performed as the tree is restructured.
-In the case of the AAPST, the overhead takes the form of an extra key comparison per node visited: one comparison to the key stored at each node according to heap order, and another comparison to the pivot key stored at each node for use in traversing the tree according to BST order.
+In the case of the AAPST, the overhead takes the form of extra comparisons to delete and insert the P pair as well as an extra key comparison per node visited: one comparison to the key in the $P_x$ position, and another comparison to the $Q_x$ key if it was not found in the P pair.
 Therefore, the goal of our tests is to examine how relative number of key comparisons used during the search of each data structure is affected by the distribution of queried keys.
 We should expect the BST to be superior in the uniform case while the splay tree and AAPST should perform better as the distribution becomes increasingly nonuniform.

 We define a value $p$, $0\leq p\leq 1$, to parameterize our key-access testing distributions with $p=0$ representing a uniform random distribution of key accesses; $p=1$ representing an exponentially-distributed sequence of accesses with the most frequently-accessed key representing approximately $50\%$ of the accesses, the next representing $25\%$ of the accesses, etc., such that $O(\log n)$ of the keys comprise $O(n)$ of the accesses; and $0<p<1$ representing a weighted mixture of accesses from the two distributions.